Yoshi-E/Python-BEC-RCon/README.md

 ###### ARC.authorize()
 Authorizes the connection using the RConPassword
 ###### ARC.send(command: str) <async>
 Waits for an opportunity to send a command to the rcon server.
 Only one send will be executed at a time.
-At most ARC.max_waiting_for_send (Defaut: 10) can be waiting Will raise the "Failed to send command!" exception if it failed to send the command within the timeout limit ARC.activeSend tracks how many commands are trying to be send at the same time
+At most ARC.max_waiting_for_send (Defaut: 10) can be waiting.
+Will raise the "Failed to send command!" exception if it failed to send the command within the timeout limit.
+ARC.activeSend tracks how many commands are trying to be send at the same time.
 ###### ARC.add_Event(event_name: str, function: function)
-Events are: "on_command_fail", "on_disconnect", "login_Sucess", "login_fail", "received_ServerMessage" and "received_CommandMessage"
+Events are: "on_command_fail", "on_disconnect", "login_Sucess", "login_fail", "received_ServerMessage" and "received_CommandMessage".
-Function can be class function and can be asynchronous Addtional, custom parameters however can not be passed
+Function can be class function and can be asynchronous.
+Addtional, custom parameters however can not be passed.

 ## RCon Commands:
 See rcon.py for details